MINNESOTA WILD VS TAMPA BAY LIGHTNING

 TAMPA BAY LIGHTNING

-The Gamethread will post at 7:30PM Central, so swing on by!
-The projected lineups are below and are brought to you by DailyFaceoff.com.
+The Gamethread will post at 6:30PM Central, so swing on by!
+The below lineups are from dailyfaceoff.com, but the Wild forward lines are recycled from the Calgary game last week, before Tuch arrived.
+Their actual lines are anybody’s guess before morning skate.
+The Tale of the Tape is brought to you by @keisarikine.
 Thanks for reading!